merihdeniz19/merihdeniz19/README.md

 ### Hi there 👋

+My name is Merih Deniz Toruner and I'm a junior at Brown University, studying Computational Biology, Computer Science track in the Program in Liberal Medical Education (PLME) program.
+I'm especially interested in applying machine learning and big data analysis to my oncology research.
+I'm currently working on deep learning models in epigenetics research and biomedical engineering approaches in Glioblastoma Multiforme (GBM).

 <!--
 **merihdeniz19/merihdeniz19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.